Country Club Village 6

 No analysis available

 The public remarks directly state that Country Club Village 6 is VA-approved, which supports VA financing eligibility.
-I searched for VA-approved, VA financing, or VA loans accepted language and found a direct match.
+I found no conflicting remarks, so this is a strong positive match.

-I searched for explicit fire/life safety pass language such as FLSE passed, fire safety certified, or passed fire inspection and found none.
-The remarks do note fire sprinklers throughout, but that is not the same as a documented fire/life safety evaluation pass.
+I looked for phrases such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, and did not find them.
+The remarks do mention fire sprinklers, but that is not the same as a documented fire/life safety evaluation pass.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.